Return to Landing page

 Our five-step process is a practical protocol to follow – especially when projects drift and early momentum is met with mid-term resistance.

-5 Steps to Success.
+5 steps to success:

-1. Clear Articulation: Begin by clarifying your brand values.
+1. Clear articulation: Begin by clarifying your brand values.
 These should be specific, meaningful, and reflective of your brand's identity.
 Avoid vague buzzwords and focus on attributes that genuinely distinguish your brand.
 For instance, instead of using a broad term like ‘innovation’, describe how your brand promotes innovation in tangible ways.

-2. Employee Involvement: If people are to deliver these values daily, they need to feel part of the process and understand why it is important.
+2. Employee involvement: If people are to deliver these values daily, they need to feel part of the process and understand why it is important.
 When people at all levels of the business feel a sense of ownership, they are much more likely to champion these behaviours, particularly in the face of a challenge to do otherwise.
 By encouraging open dialogue about how each value can best be demonstrated in day-to-day operations, you will enable your team to devise actions that they feel comfortable delivering.

-3. Training and Development: You can’t expect years of ingrained behaviour to change overnight – or when you publish a new set of values.
+3. Training and development: You can’t expect years of ingrained behaviour to change overnight – or when you publish a new set of values.
 People need to know HOW to change their behaviour and WHAT to do as a result.
 Training is essential to equip the team with the skills necessary and, using real-life scenarios that teams come up with themselves, you can help them recognise opportunities for demonstrating these behaviours in the first place.

 4. Consistency: We can’t emphasise this point enough.
 Brand behaviours must be consistent across all touchpoints.
 From customer interactions to marketing campaigns, the values should stand out.
 Consistency builds trust and trust is a primary brand objective.

-5. Measurement and Accountability: Defining KPIs that align with each value-driven behaviour is a high priority.
+5. Measurement and accountability: Defining KPIs that align with each value-driven behaviour is a high priority.
 By regularly assessing progress and holding teams accountable for upholding standards demonstrates internally that this is not a marketing fad, it is business as usual.
 Recognising and rewarding employees who consistently exemplify brand values benefits the business as well as the individual.

 Transforming brand values into authentic behaviours is the critical bridge between intention and action but it takes time, commitment, collaboration, and a genuine desire to make values a lived reality.
 It’s not easy, which is why businesses benefit from working with an experienced external partner such as IvyJack.
 By advising on best practice and providing objective input, it not only keeps businesses on track, it helps them reach their objectives quicker.